myopiczebrafish/Zebrafish_Ocular_OCT_Biometer/README.md

 # Installation and set up
 ## nnU-Net
-The virtual environment and software requirements for nnU-Net are documented in the following link:
+The virtual environment and software requirements for nnU-Net[^1] are documented in the following link:
 https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/installation_instructions.md

 Part of the installation steps requires setting up storage locations, which describe where raw datasets, pre-processed data used during training, and trained models are saved.
 (The weights and configuration of the trained model will need to be moved here.)